vinz-uts/CoGoV/README.md

 #### vehicle_simple_cg
 Simulation scenario for a single vehicle with velocities and thrust constraints using a command governor.

+#### vehicle_circle_CG
+Simulation scenario for a single vehicle with velocities and thrust constraints using a command governor for tracking a circle.

 #### vehicle_cooperation
 Configure a little vehicle swarm composed by 3 vehicle organized in a following net
 >   1